 The Best Board Games for Pop Culture Lovers

 Stuck at home during the pandemic?
 If you have family members or roommates, board games are a great way to pass the extra time.
 Plus, it’s a relaxing way to spend time with the other members of your household.
-More and more people are playing games, according to a recent study by Betway, as data from the Google Keyword Tool shows.
+More and more people are playing games, no deposit bonus, according to a recent study by Betway, as data from the Google Keyword Tool shows.
 In March 2020 alone, there were over a million searches for “board game” around the world.
 Others are turning to online casinos, which makes gambling more convenient than ever.

 The above infographic was created at Betway.

 You might have played the original game, but this version puts a new spin on things.
 With 200 new questions, it’s perfect for people who love television, music, and movies.
 It has questions about millionaires and celebrities.
 You’ll get points by matching answers to each player.
 You can use it by itself or combine it with the original version.

 While the original game was created in 1860, many versions have surfaced since then.
 Take the Simpsons version for instance.
 It’s played just like the original, but everything relates to the popular TV show The Simpsons.
 It has jokes from the show, like doing good deeds to get Life Tiles and spinning the wheel of fate.
 In the game, you might get a tattoo or join The Stonecutters.